AlexFanw/alexfanw.github.io/_pages/about.md

 ## <font color="#FF0000">News</font>
+- Apr 2026: Three papers are accepted by ACL 2026.
+Topics cover deep research agents, large-scaleknowledge graph, and behavior understanding.
+See you in San Diego!
 - Sep 2025: One survey paper on entity and event conceptualization is accepted by EMNLP 2025.
 - Jul 2025: I am serving as an **Area Chair** for the ACL Rolling Review (July 2025).
 - Jun 2025: I start my internship at Amazon Stores Foundational AI as an Applied Scientist Intern.